Bioacoustics: History

 For a long time, humans have employed animal sounds to recognise and find them.
 Bioacoustics as a scientific discipline was established by the Slovene biologist Ivan Regen who began systematically to study insect sounds.
 In 1925, he used a special stridulatory device to play in a duet with an insect.
 Later, he put a male cricket behind a microphone and female crickets in front of a loudspeaker.
 The females were not moving towards the male but towards the loudspeaker.
 Regen's most important contribution to the field apart from realization that insects also detect airborne sounds was the discovery of tympanal organ's function.

 Relatively crude electro-mechanical devices available at the time (such as phonographs) allowed only for crude appraisal of signal properties.
 More accurate measurements were made possible in the second half of the 20th century by advances in electronics and utilization of devices such as oscilloscopes and digital recorders.

 The most recent advances in bioacoustics concern the relationships among the animals and their acoustic environment and the impact of anthropogenic noise.
 Bioacoustic techniques have recently been proposed as a non-destructive method for estimating biodiversity of an area.

 Importance

 In the terrestrial environment, animals often use light for sensing distance, since light propagates well through air.
-Underwater sunlight only reaches to tens of meters depth.
-However, sound propagates readily through water and across considerable distances.
-Many marine animals can see well, but using hearing for communication, and sensing distance and location.
+Underwater, however, sunlight only reaches to depths of tens of meters, while sound propagates readily through water and across considerable distances.
+Many marine animals can see well, but use hearing for communication, and sensing distance and location.
 Gauging the relative importance of audition versus vision in animals can be performed by comparing the number of auditory and optic nerves.

 Since the 1950s to 1960s, studies on dolphin echolocation behavior using high frequency click sounds revealed that many different marine mammal species make sounds, which can be used to detect and identify species under water.
 Much research in bioacoustics has been funded by naval research organizations, as biological sound sources can interfere with military uses underwater.